z-s-kusz/hn-filter/README.md

 ## netlify cloud functions

 Need to have netlify cli installed globally.
-Run `NODE_OPTIONS=--inspect netlify functions:serve` to start a server on port 9999 for local testing.
+Run `npm run dev-server` in a second terminal to start a server on port 9999 for local testing.

+## To run without netlify

+Comment out code in `checkForAISuggestedPosts` to remove all console errors but the app should continue to run even if the netlify network requests fail.

 ## Notes to Self / Learning as I go